 Indy 500 Futures Bets

 Because it’s such a huge race, some online bookmakers offer odds on the winner of the Indy 500 months in advance.
 Odds change dramatically after qualifying has gotten underway, meaning there’s more luck involved when placing these bets beforehand.
 I generally recommend that punters only make small wagers on less-favoured drivers before qualifying, hoping they qualify well and you’ve locked in greater odds for the race.
-Betting on favourites well in advance offers more downside than up, so I stay away from them.
+Betting on favorites well in advance offers more downside than up, so I stay away from them.

 IZOD IndyCar Futures